Learning Potential Energy Surfaces of Hydrogen Atom Transfer Reactions in Peptides: Introduction

 In this work, we trained ML potentials to learn potential energy surfaces of HAT reactions in peptides.
-We developed a workflow to generate training data of reaction configurations for HAT in peptides.
+Guided by previous studies on collagen and broader protein-radical chemistry, we construct amino-acid and dipeptide systems that incorporate intramolecular (within a peptide) and intermolecular (between two peptides) HAT motifs.
+We developed a workflow to generate training data for reaction configurations in peptides using HAT.
 Using this workflow, we generated a dataset of 172,000 data points with energy and forces calculated using the semi-empirical method GFN-xTB\cite{bannwarth2020}.
 Additionally, we generated a dataset comprising 125,365 data points at the DFT/bmk/def2-TZVPD level of theory.
 We explored the performance of the models SchNet, Allegro, and MACE, estimated a scaling law, and investigated their transferability from small to large systems, both on semi-empirical and DFT data.
 We used the trained models to indirectly predict HAT reaction barriers through direct energy predictions (see Figure~\ref{fig:1}).
 The models trained on the PES directly can capture more complexity than previous SOTA direct barrier predictions.
-Our best MACE model, trained on 65,514 DFT/bmk/def2-TZVPD configurations, achieved an MAE of 1.13 kcal/mol in barrier predictions on out-of-distribution data, compared to a previously reported MAE of 4.6 kcal/mol\cite{Riedmiller_2024}.
-The significant increase in accuracy achieved here renders the ML model suitable for use in barrier predictions, for example, in radical migration in damaged proteins, as well as in the more conventional fashion as an ML potential for MD simulations of such systems.
+Our best MACE model, trained on 65,514 DFT/bmk/def2-TZVPD configurations, achieved an MAE of 1.13 kcal/mol in barrier predictions on out-of-distribution data, compared to a previously reported MAE of $2.4 \pm 2.5$ kcal/mol \cite{Riedmiller_2024}.
+The significant increase in accuracy achieved here renders the ML model suitable for use in barrier predictions, for example, in radical migration in damaged proteins.
+Our molecular dynamics (MD) simulations show that the learned potential is stable and reactive under thermal conditions and can serve as an MD engine for sampling HAT reactions or for enhanced-sampling calculations of HAT-free energies.
+We show that our trained ML potential generalizes well beyond our training data by performing out-of-distribution evaluation and analysis of HAT barriers in collagen \Romannum{1} snapshots.